Philip Salom: Biography

 Since the Keepers trilogy, Flying Island Books (Macao) published Salom's pocket book of poems, Between Yes and No, in English and Mandarin, translated by Chris Song Zijiang and Iris Fan Xing.
 And in 2015 Alterworld (published by Puncher & Wattmann) completes another trilogy - Sky Poems, The Well Mouth and Alterworld - of three imagined worlds in one set of covers.
+Hologrammatical (2023) is his latest collection.

 In 2016 his third novel Waiting was published.
 In the Weekend Australian reviewer Peter Pierce called it a "brilliant and unsettling novel".
 He adds: "Philip Salom has unleashed Australia's oddest literary couple since the elderly twin brothers Arthur and Waldo Brown in Patrick White's The Solid Mandala (1966)".
 The book has received outstanding reviews and acclaim for its extraordinary characterisation and its striking prose style.
 Michael McGirr says: "Waiting is a tour de force of sustained and affectionate wit".
 Judges' comments are available on the 2017 Miles Franklin website and the 2017 Prime Minister's Awards website.
 Below are some quotes from these:

 "Waiting is poignant, compassionate and droll; it is never maudlin nor idealised.
 Salom's prose, poetic and frequently playful, bestows a multiplicity of incidental insights en route, yet never condescends to its subjects nor patronises its readers.
 As rollicking as it is original and affecting, Waiting is a highly readable addition to Australian literature."
 (Miles Franklin.)

 "The novel vibrates with the language of the street and the speaking voices of the many characters is brilliantly captured by Salom, whose poetry background is apparent.
 The suburban rooming house which is central to the novel reverberates with wit and intensity and the cast of characters that live and die in this boarding house is achingly authentic.
 Their impoverished circumstances, daily struggles with health and mental capacity are all handled with sensitivity and a unique voice."

 The Returns was shortlisted for the 2020 Miles Franklin Award.

 Salom has performed as a guest writer and lecturer in the United States, Canada, United Kingdom, Italy, Yugoslavia, Singapore and New Zealand.